genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-This section includes the applications that can be used in various pipelines to view the content of the data (e.g. Sequencing Assay Viewer) or to display multiple data types on different steps of analyses (e.g Genome Browser).
+This section includes the applications that can be used in various pipelines to view the content of the data (e.g. Sequencing Assay Viewer) or to display multiple data types on different steps of analyses (e.g. Genome Browser).

 Sequencing Assay Viewer
 ^^^^^^^^^^^^^^^^^^^^^^^